iamFIREcracker/logfilter/README.rst

                             Number of lines to display in the text area -e FILTERS, --regexp FILTERS
                             Filter presets
-    -a, --catch-all       Catch all the lines and highlight those matching filters

 Don't be scared, you don't need to configure all of them to start the application;  the GUI indeed, will let you customize them later.
 However,